Task 1: Create a Canonical Request for Signature Version 4

 SignedHeaders = Lowercase(

 Build the signed headers list by iterating through the collection of header names, sorted by lowercase character code.
 For each header name except the last, append a semicolon (';') to the header name to separate it from the following header name.

-If the payload is empty, use the empty string as the input to the hash function.
-For example, suppose that your request includes the following payload:
+If the payload is empty, use an empty string as the input to the hash function.
+In the IAM example, the payload is empty.

-To construct the final canonical request, combine all the components from each step as a single string.
-If you follow the canonical request pseudocode, the resulting canonical request is shown in the following example:
+To construct the finished canonical request, combine all the components from each step as a single string.
+As noted, each component ends with a newline character.
+If you follow the canonical request pseudocode explained earlier, the resulting canonical request is shown in the following example.

 You include the hashed canonical request as part of the string to sign in Task 2: Create a String to Sign for Signature Version 4.